Databases overview

 Factors influencing storage efficiency and performance in databases

-The size and storage efficiency of both tables in a database or data source are influenced by factors such as data types, compression, indexes, the number of records or tables, and the configuration of storage, including storage zones.
+Factors such as data types, compression, indexes, the number of records or tables, and the configuration of storage, including storage zones, influence the size and storage efficiency of both tables in a database or data source.
 Optimizing these factors is crucial for efficient storage, improved performance, and scalability in a database environment.

 - Data types: Different data types stored in tables occupy varying amounts of storage space.